The Importance of Hydrating

 - Lubrication.
 Transportation of nutrients.
 Removal of waste.
 Cooling.
 These are all vital functions, but hardly anybody takes the topic of hydration with any more seriousness than they do Sunday morning shenanigans.
 Let me touch on these functions in hopes of enlightening you on the true importance of hydration that even the doctors haven't been very well educated on.
 Lubrication - it never quite occurred to me the potential for ease of movement that water truly provides until I began my career in massage and bodywork.
 Think about it.
 Dry sponge vs wet sponge.
 Jerky vs fresh meat.
 Modeling clay vs “play-doh”.
 Raisin vs grape.
 The hydrated versions are much more pliable, supple, flexible, easier to twist and mold and squish.
 All of these actions are necessary for your muscles joints and ligaments to perform optimally for a comfortable, functional body to inhabit.
 The less hydrated the body, the more mechanical resistance is present throughout the body.
 Our muscles cramp, our fascia hardens, our joints creak, our ligaments become rigid, our tendons sticky.
 Reflexive functions are slowed, the body fatigues remarkably quickly, the tissues stretch very reluctantly, and the body always feels rather “stuck” in a particular position no matter how many yoga classes you take.

 - Transportation of Nutrients - Two words: blood volume.
 This is huge.
 Our blood volume is what makes nutrient transport possible in our bodies.
 Imagine this: in a well-hydrated state our blood has immense volume.
 It is pressurized to circulate through every capillary of our extremities, deliver oxygen efficiently to every muscle, and make our skin radiant and vibrant with a youthful glow.
 In a state of lack, our blood volume suffers, the blood cells compact together as the solution becomes more viscous, and our bodies are forced to ration blood flow to strategic areas for proper function.
 Say you climb a few flights of stairs to help meet your 10,000 step goal for the day.
-If your blood volume is lacking due to dehydration, you're likely to faint, cramp, fatigue, or feel nauseated or have a sense of vertigo as your body tries to oxygenate your demanding leg muscles while trying to also keep your brain from losing too much nutrient supply.
+If your blood volume is lacking due to dehydration, you're likely to faint, cramp, fatigue, or feel nauseated or have a sense of vertigo as your body tries to oxygenate your demanding leg muscles while trying to also keep your brain from losing too much oxygen.
 In a dehydrated state, there's really not enough to go around, and it's dangerous.

 - Removal of Waste - Two other words: lymphatic drainage.
 Removal of toxic cellular waste is a natural process of the body.
 As cells regenerate they replace their previous version.
 This process is facilitated most effectively through proper hydration and plenty of bodily movement.
 Turns out, range of motion is best achieved in a hydrated state, so it goes back to the basics here.
 Water first and foremost.